chatcharoen/dbsec-workshop/Lab_Guides/AVDF/500/README.md

  ![](images/avdflab500img041.png)

-- Conclude this lab by testing your new Policy.
-First change the Policy associated with the Secured Target.
+- Conclude this lab by testing your new Policy. **(Secured Targets > DBSECOracle > Firewall Policy)** First change the Policy associated with the Secured Target.

  ![](images/avdflab500img042.png)